Educational Diagnostician Certification

 - SPEC 7395 Educational Diagnostician Internship II

 *There are thirteen courses on the educational diagnostician certification plan.
-Transcripts will evaluated and needed courses will be noted on the Educational Diagnostician Certification Plan.
+Transcripts will be evaluated and needed courses will be noted on the Educational Diagnostician Certification Plan.

 What is an Educational Diagnostician?

 The educational diagnostician certification is a state-approved student services certification intended to prepare high caliber professionals that possess the knowledge and skills necessary to improve the performance of the diverse student population in Texas.
 The holder of the Educational Diagnostician Certificate may serve as an educational diagnostician, including providing educational assessment and evaluation, as required by the Individuals with Disabilities Education Act (IDEA) or other applicable law, for students from Early Childhood-Grade 12 (see TAC §239.80).

 The special populations program will open this certification program to all teachers who meet the criteria for admission to UH, as well as State Board for Educator Certification criteria for educational diagnostician certification:

 - Hold, at a minimum, a master’s degree from an accredited institution of higher education that at the time was accredited or otherwise approved by an accrediting organization recognized by the Texas Higher Education Coordinating Board